-Prior to his work at Habitat, Mr. Grundy worked as an organizational consultant, developer, and President of a national supplemental educational services company that focused on turning around failing public schools.
+Prior to his work at Habitat, Matthew worked as an organizational consultant, developer, and President of a national supplemental educational services company that focused on turning around failing public schools.
 His work helped improve K-12 academic outcomes for 250,000 low-income students across 16 states within 1,000 schools.
-Matthew hails from southern California and received his Bachelor’s from the University of Southern California in business administration with an emphasis in entrepreneurial studies.
-He, his wife Jocelyn, and their six children are looking forward to this next season of community support with his role as the incoming Deputy Mayor.

 Chief of Staff to the Mayor

 Tim Orman was born and raised in Fresno and is a graduate of Bullard High School.
 Tim owned and operated a very successful advertising agency for many years before becoming one of the valley’s premier political consultants.
-Tim is a quick study, has a unique ability to see issues from different perspectives and to offer sound advice as to how to proceed.
+Tim has unique analytical skills which allow him to serve as a key advisor to the Mayor on policy matters.

 Deputy Chief of Staff

-Prior to joining Mayor Dyer’s team, Chris served 19 years with the City of Fresno with the Code Enforcement/Community Revitalization Division.
-Chris is responsible for working on highly complex land use cases, Downtown/Neighborhood Revitalization efforts and played a key role in developing the City’s first Rental Housing Inspection Program.
+Prior to joining Mayor Dyer’s team, Chris served 19 years with the City of Fresno’s Code Enforcement/Community Revitalization Division.
+In that job, he was responsible for working on highly complex land-use matters, Downtown/Neighborhood Revitalization efforts, and played a key role in developing the City’s first Rental Housing Inspection Program.

-Chris was recently selected to PG&E’s Communities of Color Advisory Group which focuses on diversity outreach and engagement.
-He is also a graduate of the San Joaquin Political Academy.
+Chris was recently named to PG&E’s Communities of Color Advisory Group, which focuses on diversity outreach and engagement.
+He is a graduate of the San Joaquin Political Academy.
 He currently mentors and advises Fresno’s pro boxing sensation, Marc Castro.